swetasharma/domain-model/README.md

 3. One tenant can rent multiple apartments from the same landlord.
 4. One tenant can rent multiple apartments simultaneously.
 5. A landlord can also be a tenant of another landlord.
-Attached is the ER diagram as an outcome of this task.